 Mexico’s beach towns can be casual in dress.
 But people in Mexico’s interior cities tend to dress more modestly and conservatively.
 In a city or town away from the coast, it may be uncommon to see someone walking around in shorts, a t-shirt, or flip-flops, even when it’s hot outside.

-When walking around Mexico’s interior cities, shorts can be a rarity typically worn by children, foreigners, and to some extent, young adults.
+When walking around Mexico’s interior cities, shorts can be a rarity.
+They are typically worn while exercising or by children, foreigners, and to some extent, young adults.
 Look around.
 If you are visiting a place in Mexico where shorts are uncommon, you may want to consider following suit to avoid standing out.
 Mexico loves jeans.
 So jeans are always an easy choice to assimilate with the local crowd in Mexico.

 Otherwise, wear what makes you feel comfortable in Mexico.
 Definitely be sure to dress for the weather.